-This course is the second in a 3-part series that addresses diversity, equity, & inclusion in healthcare.
-It focuses on disabilities and the impact of implicit bias on service delivery, and discusses the importance of the representation of people with disabilities as health care professionals and how this affects the quality of patient care.
-In addition, tools for facilitating and implementing effective diversity and inclusion initiatives are provided.
+This course is the third in a three-part series that addresses diversity, equity, and inclusion in healthcare.
+This course focuses on both the challenges to and benefits of equitable access to healthcare services, as well as the impact of implicit bias on access to and quality of service.
+In addition, tools for facilitating and implementing effective diversity and inclusion initiatives are discussed.

-- After this course, participants will be able to identify the impact of implicit bias on people living with disabilities.
+- After this course, participants will be able to identify the impact of implicit bias on access to healthcare services.

-- After this course, participants will be able to describe ways to provide equitable and inclusive healthcare to patients with disabilities.
+- After this course, participants will be able to describe how to apply diversity and inclusion initiatives to increase access to healthcare.

 |55-60 Minutes||Summary, Q & A|